 As required by the Resolution Plan Rule, the resolution plan submission must be approved by the Covered Company's Board of Directors.
-Prior to submission for board approval, the Plan is also presented and recommended by the following committees within the Desjardins Group: the Steering Committee of Caisse Centrale Desjardins, U.S. Risk Management Committee and the Board of Directors of FSB Holdings, Inc.
+Prior to submission for board approval, the Plan is also presented and recommended by the following committees within the Desjardins Group: the U.S. Finance and Risk Management Committee, the Board of Directors of FSB Holdings, Inc. and the U.S. Risk Management Commission of the FCDQ Board of Directors.